About the Journal

 - presentation meets our selection standards;

-- the manuscript does not potentially suffers plagiarism.
+- the manuscript does not potentially suffer plagiarism.

-- In the case where a submission is not rejected, qualified and suitable reviewers will be contacted to peer review the submission;
+- In the case where a submission is not rejected, qualified and suitable reviewers will be contacted to peer-review it.

 - In any case, if a manuscript is eventually accepted, attention must be paid to lay-out editing, language editing, author proof reading, and format conversion before publication.

-We recognise the invaluable role of peer review in the integrity of the scholarly record.
+We recognize the invaluable role of peer review in the integrity of the scholarly record.
 The committee on publication ethics (COPE) Ethical Guidelines for Peer Reviewers set out the basic principles and standards to which all peer reviewers should adhere during the peer-review process.
-Accordingly, we have outlined the basic principles to which our peer reviewers: These are:
+Accordingly, we have outlined the basic principles to which our peer reviewers should adhere: These are:

 - Reviewers should only agree to review manuscripts for which they have the subject expertise required to carry out a proper assessment and which they can assess in a timely manner

-- Respect the confidentiality of peer review and not reveal any details of a manuscript or its review, during or after the peer-review process, beyond those that are released by the journal
+- Reviewers should respect the confidentiality of peer review and not reveal any details of a manuscript or its review, during or after the peer-review process, beyond those that are released by the journal

-- Not use information obtained during the peer-review process for their own or any other person’s or organization’s advantage, or to disadvantage or discredit others
+- Reviewers should not use information obtained during the peer-review process for their own or any other person’s or organization’s advantage, or to the disadvantage of others

-- Declare all potential conflicting interests, seeking advice from the journal if they are unsure whether something constitutes a relevant interest
+- Reviewers should declare all potential conflicting interests, seeking advice from the journal if they are unsure whether something constitutes a relevant interest

-- Not allow their reviews to be influenced by the origins of a manuscript, by the nationality, religious or political beliefs, gender or other characteristics of the authors, or by commercial considerations
+- Reviewers should not allow their reviews to be influenced by the origins of a manuscript, by the nationality, religious or political beliefs, gender or other characteristics of the authors, or by commercial considerations

-- Be objective and constructive in their reviews, refraining from being hostile or inflammatory and from making libellous or derogatory personal comments
+- Reviewers should be objective and constructive in their reviews, refraining from being hostile or inflammatory and from making libellous or derogatory personal comments

-- acknowledge that peer review is largely a reciprocal endeavour and undertake to carry out their fair share of reviews and in a timely manner
+- Reviewers should acknowledge that peer review is largely a reciprocal endeavour and undertake to carry out their fair share of reviews and in a timely manner

-- Recognize that impersonation of another individual during the review process is considered serious misconduct.
+- Reviewers should recognize that impersonation of another individual during the review process is considered a serious misconduct.

 - All papers submitted must contain contributorship statements.
 This must be done to avoid dishonest authorship attribution.